Simor Jalal: Career

 He first became well known in the Arab world due to his participation in MBC The Voice, a program on the channel MBC, where he got positive comments from all judges for his musical and vocal skills.

-He is also sang in Syriac and Turkish.
+He also sang in Syriac and Turkish.

 In the summer of 2014 Simor participated in the International Festival of Carthage in Tunisia as an honored guest in at a Saber Rebaï concert.

 "Our people" Charity Campaign -with Naseer Shamma

 Simor participated in the campaign (our people: Ahlona), along with Iraqi musician Naseer Shamma in 2015.
 He held a charity concert to collect donations for Iraqi refugees; and at that concert he released two songs composed by musician Naseer Shamma titled: Baghdad and Good morning, my mother.
 This concert was released in the National Theater 04/05/2015 in Baghdad.